Living in Indonesia, A Site for Expatriates

 • In children, malaria has a shorter course, often rapidly progressing to severe malaria.

-• Children are more likely to present with hypoglycemia (low blood sugar), seizures, severe anemia, and sudden death; but, they are much less likely to develop renal failure, pulmonary edema (fluid on thelungs), or jaundice.
+• Children are more likely to present with hypoglycemia (low blood sugar), seizures, severe anemia, and sudden death; but, they are much less likely to develop renal failure, pulmonary edema (fluid in the lungs), or jaundice.

-• Cerebral malaria leaves between 9-26% of children with neurologic sequelae, but of these sequelae, about half completely resolve with time.
+• Cerebral malaria leaves between 9-26% of children with neurologic sequelae (mental complications due to malarial infection), but about half of all cases can be completely resolved with time.

 • Most antimalarial drugs are very effective and safe in children, provided that the proper dosage is administered.
-It is common for children to recover from malaria much faster than adults do, even severe malaria.
+It is common for children to recover from malaria much faster than adults do.

 If you have medical-related questions about living in Indonesia to ask of medical professionals, see Ask the Experts.